topsecret-chat/TopSecret.Chat/README.md

 We operate with a _zero-trust policy_ for total protection, working 24/7 to keep it that way!
 We use __GitHub__ only as a public "Tracking System", so that users can report issues and follow up on release notes.

 Exposing the Source Code to the public (aka `peer-review`), does not imply that vulnerabilities are actually reported in a timely manner, making the life easier to hackers and widening the risk of compromising your security and privacy.
-This is why peer-reviews are usually conducted on system classified (at most) as secret, but not top-secret.
+This is why peer-reviews are usually conducted on systems classified (at most) as secret, but not top-secret.
 Ask yourself if a Security Agency or Defence Department would disclose the details of their top-secret technologies... simply not.

 If you wish to know more unclassified information, please check out the [Features](https://topsecret.chat/en/features/) on our website.